usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.7.
 Biometric Collection

-The CSP SHALL collect and record a biometric sample at the time of proofing (e.g., facial image, fingerprints) the purposes of non-repudiation and re-proofing.
+The CSP SHALL collect and record a biometric sample at the time of proofing (e.g., facial image, fingerprints) for the purposes of non-repudiation and re-proofing.
 See [[Section 5.2.3 of SP 800-63B]](sp800-63b.html#biometric_use) for more detail on biometric collection.

 #### 4.5.8.
 Security  Controls